naishaHarper/naishaHarper/README.md

 ## 💬 Ask Me About

-Programming, problem solving, or my computer science projects
+Ask me about my projects or anything related to computer science :)

 ---